lblod/ember-rdfa-editor/README.md

 A helper function is provided to assist with finding a reasonable fallback locale, for example providing `en-US` translations if `en` is requested.
 See [the test app](tests/dummy/app/routes/application.ts) for example of it's usage.

+## Testing

+### Cypress

+We use Cypress for testing in the browser.
+There are two types of tests:

+* Visual regression tests (VRT) - verifying how the content is rendered in the editor, tagged with `@vrt`.
+* Integration tests - verifying the behaviour of the editor, no tags.

+#### Visual regression tests

+To run visual regression tests locally you need to:

+1. Start the dummy app with `npm run start`
+2. Run `cypress:run:vrt`

+This will run Cypress in Docker and generate snapshots in `cypress/snapshots`:

+> [!IMPORTANT]
+> Cypress is run in Docker to ensure consistent snapshot comparison results, as it guarantees the same environment for each run.

+* `cypress/snapshots/diff` - for any failed tests, a diff image will be generated here
+* `cypress/snapshots/actual` - the actual rendered image at time of test

+If the "actual" snapshot is the expected result, you can copy it to the "base" snapshots folder:

+* `cypress/snapshots/base` - the baseline image to compare against (committed to git)

 ## Compatibility

 * Ember.js v3.28 or above